textninja/dtc0007/_posts/2022-01-05-build-complete-blog-post-in-jekyll.md

 never built a CSS-only hamburger menu before, and while I'd still prefer JavaScript in any serious context, :focus-within and :focus give me all the tools I need to make things work sans-scripting.

+I think some modest parallax would be a nice touch, and I need to pick a highlight color for links, but the design is coming along just fine.
+This time around, I steered clear of web fonts, because I want to keep the load time snappy.